-Learn about the API Centre service model, including the founding objectives and design considerations established by an industry working group, and the benefits the service provides.
+Learn about our API Centre service model, including the founding objectives and design considerations established by an industry working group, and benefits the service provides.

 The five foundations of the API Centre model are:

 - Provides common standards as building blocks

 - Encourages innovation value-add

 - Enables payments-related data innovation

 - Is flexible to diverse business models